unazed/python-micro--optimizations/README.md

 Speaking perfomance-wise, an OOP interface will *always* be slower than the raw, unabstracted interface to the library.
 When you're creating an interface the only things that you're preventing are semantical mistakes, but all you're really doing is squeezing a bunch of liquids into a container.
 Sure, they'll stay consistent wherever you pour them; no mistake about that, but any mistakes in the actual 'squeezing' bit, perhaps missing some functionality or failing to generalize it; then you'll just mix one container of incompatible liquid with some reactive surface which'll create a huge mess and practically create the inverse effect that you want to actually achieve.

-Raw sockets are faster and more customizable; but their prologues are repeated so many times and equally so their epilogues.
+Bare sockets are faster and more customizable; but their prologues are repeated so many times and equally so their epilogues.

 ```py